Arranging a funeral

 If you arrange the funeral with a funeral director, you're responsible for the costs.
 You should ask to see a price list before choosing a funeral, or explain how much you have to spend and see what services are possible.

 You might be able to get help paying for the funeral if you're on benefits.
-Check if you can get a Funeral Expenses Payment on GOV.UK.
+Check if you can get a Funeral Support Payment.

 Getting a written estimate